Career Secrets of TV Writers

 There’s lots of Bang2writers who want to be TV writers.
 But writing career secrets can be hard to come by when everyone’s journey is so different.
 It becomes easier to imagine breaking in and grabbing that elusive career is all just luck.

 But it’s not.
 If we focus on BUILDING a career, then we can see it is all in our own hands.
-These guys below have all broken into the industry and built a career, so why can’t we?
+The TV writers below have all broken into the industry and built a career, so why can’t we?

 1) ‘Find The Joy’ – Ashley Pharoah

 Find the joy in every job you do, no matter how lowly.
 It’ll make you a better writer and it’ll make you a person people want to work with.

 BIO: Ashley Pharaoh is a British screenwriter and television producer.
 He is best known as the co-creator/writer of the successful drama series Life on Mars and creator/writer of the family drama Wild At Heart, as well as The Living And The Dead.

 2) ‘Jealousy is toxic’ – Sally Abbott

 Be lovely – everyone’s a human being.
 Deliver on time or communicate about the deadline.
 Be generous to people, don’t be bitter – jealousy is toxic.
 Don’t forget to be in your life.

 3) ‘Rejection can make you strong’ – John Yorke